adudenamedruby/Swift-Musicology/README.md

 # Swift Musicology
-A library for music theory, written in swift.
+A library for music theory, written in SWIFT.

 Requirements